developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/about/index.md

 ## Overview

 Enterprise Browser is a powerful, industrial browser that enables developers to build feature-rich web applications that integrate seamlessly with the capabilities offered by Zebra mobile computers and peripherals.
-In essence, Enterprise Browser acts as a runtime environment inside which a company's HTML and application logic can be executed and controlled, and can interface with a device's hardware (i.e. scanners, card readers, etc.) through EB APIs.
+In essence, Enterprise Browser acts as a runtime environment inside which a company's HTML and JacaScript application logic can be executed and controlled, and can interface with a device's hardware (i.e. scanners, card readers, etc.) through EB APIs.

 The base [EB installation](/enterprise-browser/1-4/guide/setup) includes everything needed to quickly build device apps for **barcode scanning, signature capture, payment processing, printing** and most other enterprise applications.
 Enterprise Browser applications are built with standard web technologies such as **HTML5, CSS3 and JavaScript**, and run and integrate with [virtually any Zebra device](/enterprise-browser/1-4/guide/about#mobile) running Android and Microsoft Windows Mobile/CE.